IntersectMBO/product-website/docs/workshops/cameroon-workshop.md

 Recommendation: Explicitly design for gender inclusion, create safe spaces for women in blockchain communities, and ensure products serve women’s specific needs and contexts.

-## IMPLEMENTATION PRIORITIES FOR CAMEROON
+## Implementation Priorities for Cameroon
 Based on workshop discussion, here’s what Cameroon needs FIRST from Cardano:

 Immediate (0-6 months):